Kenzo (brand): Later years

 From 1999 until 2003, Gilles Rosier and Roy Krejberg designed the women's and men's lines, respectively.

 From 2006 until 2008, over 100 of Kenzo's stores worldwide were refurbished.

 From 2008 until 2011, Antonio Marras served as Kenzo's creative director, overseeing the brand in its entirety.
 By 2011, Kenzo barely broke even, with annual sales estimated at 150 million euros ($197.4 million).

 In 2011, Carole Lim and Humberto Leon of Opening Ceremony were appointed co-creative directors.
 The pair was credited with revitalizing the Kenzo brand and making it appeal to a younger customer, as well as re-defining and expanding the role of a fashion creative director to encompass all elements of creative work at a brand, not just designing the garments.

 By 2017, Kenzo built the accessories and shoe business to almost 30 percent of revenues.
 Lim and Leon exited Kenzo in 2019.
 Also in 2019, Kenzo ended its distribution agreement with I.T to take back control of its 35 stores in China via a joint venture with the same partner.

 Under the creative direction of Felipe Oliveira Baptista from 2019 to 2021, Kenzo launched a line of men's and women's sportswear, titled Kenzo Sport.
 In April 2021, Kenzo said it would part ways with Oliveira Baptista by the end of his term in June.

-In September 2021, Kenzo appointed Nigo of A Bathing Ape as their new artistic director.
+In September 2021, Kenzo appointed Nigo (formerly A Bathing Ape) as their new artistic director.